Feuchtwanger Stable

-Feuchtwanger Stable is a historic stable building located in Fort Greene, Brooklyn, New York, New York.
+Feuchtwanger Stable is a historic stable building located in Fort Greene, Brooklyn, New York.
 It was built in 1888 in the Romanesque Revival style.
 It is a three-story brick structure trimmed with stone and terra cotta.
 The first floor features three wide, round arches that once served as entrances for horses.
 The building has housed a candy factory, a storage warehouse, and an auto repair garage.
 It was converted into loft condominiums in 1988.

 It was listed on the National Register of Historic Places in 1986.